 Testing will take place towards the end of this year and into Spring 2022.

 Where would I have to go?

 We are at: 26 Bedford Way, University College London, WC1H 0AP.

 The MRI session will take 1 hour.
 You will also complete a task and short questionnaire at home which will also take about 1 hour.
 Compensation is £10/hr.

 The project is run by the research group of Professor Hugo Spiers, which is based in the Department of Experimental Psychology at University College London.

 What would I be asked to do?

-You would be tested on your ability to plan routes through London and navigate novel environments displayed on an iPad.
+For the at home portion, you would be tested on your ability to plan routes through London.
 You will also be asked to complete some short questionnaires.

 Endorsement for the project:

 Robert Lorden, London Cabbie, Author of The Knowledge: How to train your brain like a London cabbie